 A regular STS machine will have six points of disconnection from the boom: the electrical pigtail on the right hand side of the machine (fig. 4.5Ethree hydraulic disconnections on the left hand side of the machine (fig. 4.5E-2), the rear wheel nozzle (solution) on the right side (fig. 4.5E-3, item and the main solution disconnect on the right side of the machine, above the front wheel (fig. 4.5E-4).
-If you have the foamer option, there are two hoses near the electrical pigtail to disconnect (fig. 4.5E-3, item 2)
+If you have the foamer option, there are two hoses near the electrical pigtail to disconnect (fig. 4.5E-3, item 2).

 Remember to use the caps that are provided for the hoses.
 If there is not a cap, cover the opening with a plastic bag secured with tape until you can get a replacement cap from Hagie Customer Service.
 (See Parts Manual).
-Some of the hoses may be connected together to prevent leakage.
-DO NOT attempt to connect different systems!
+Some of the hoses can be connected together to prevent leaking.
+Do NOT attempt to connect hoses that are not from the same system.